Conus pulicarius Hwass in Bruguière, 1792

 pulicarius is abundant in lagoon and seaward reef sand patches from 1

-to Conus eburneus, which lives in
+similar to Conus eburneus,

-see a specimen that lacks spots entirely.
+you occasionally see a specimen that lacks spots entirely.

 The next two photos show cones with their egg masses, which are usually deposited